legluondunet/MyLittleLutrisScripts/Far Cry 3/README.md

 ### Description:
 Play "Far Cry 3" provided by Steam on Linux!
 ### Technical notes:
+- Steam is not fully usable, but it's not important, it's just installed to launch the game
 - "Ubisoft Connect" overlay is inactivated by default in this script, it could crash the game
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts